jacklule/DataViz-Syllabus/GitHubSetUp.md

 <a id="Working-with-GitHub-in-a-computer-lab"></a>
 ##Working with GitHub in a Computer Lab
 Students likely will not have administrative access to download and install GitHub for Mac in a computer lab.
-The instructor would do so with JournalismAdmin access, for example, with its password.
+Perhaps the studnets can start the dowload and the instructor could type in the JournalismAdmin password.
+Or the instructor could do all the downloads before classes begin.

 For students then to set up GitHub.io pages, follow the four-step process at [GitHub Pages](https://pages.github.com/) or see above but also follow these annotations: